 BOOST IMMUNITY WITH GINGER

-Better to seek advice of your medical professional before you try to treat any medical condition with ginger as it interacts with blood-thinning medications.
+Better to seek the advice of your medical professional before you try to treat any medical condition with ginger as it interacts with blood-thinning medications.

 HONEY